Lombiq/Gulp-Extensions/Readme.md

 Rules can be found in the [ESLint documentation](https://eslint.org/docs/rules/).

-The build output or task runner will show you all of the ESLint rule violations in a detailed manner.
+The MSBuild output or task runner will show you all of the ESLint rule violations in a detailed manner.

-If you want to integrate ESLint into MSBuild you need to include Lombiq's [NPM-Targets](https://github.com/Lombiq/NPM-Targets) too.
+If you want to integrate ESLint into MSBuild you need to include Lombiq's [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) too.
 In the project ESLint needs use, you need to import these files in the `.csproj` file:
 ```
 <Import Project="path\to\Lombiq.Npm.Targets\Lombiq.Npm.Targets.props" />